ErikBits/ta-training/README.md

 Respository:
 Fork and then clone the repository locally so you can make alterations along the way.

+Fork the repository in your browser.
+More information can be found here: .

+After forking, copy the link of the repository by clicking the '' button and copying the https link ending with .git (we will not be dealing with ssh keys).

+Open a terminal and move toward the directory where you would like the project to reside.
+For example, if I want it to be in `C:/Users/Luuk/Documents/Programs`, depending on where I am currently (you can see it on the left of the terminal, or you can type `cd` to print the current working directory), I would type `cd Documents/Programs` (the windows command prompt autocompletes file and directory names when using tab).
+If the `Programs` directory does not exist yet you can type `mkdir Programs` and subsequently do `cd Programs`.
+Cd stands for change directory.

+We can now clone the repository via:
+`git clone <repository-url>.git`
+Pasting in the terminal (especially linux terminals) can be done via right-clicking inside the terminal.

+The repository should now be downloaded.
+When you type `dir` you can see all the given files and directories inside your current working directory. `cd` into the newly created directory and type `code .`.
+This will open the project inside Visual Studio Code.
+Now you are ready to begin!

 ## Working with material ##
+Where possible I tried to implement workbooks which (should) make it easier to follow along and build on your programs incrementally.
+If not possible I am working with code comments to further outline the steps to be taken via code comments.

 ### Mysql server container ###
 Run containers